allurimeenakshi/allurimeenakshi/README.md

 ### MERN Stack Projects

-- **ShopSync**
-  A categorized e-commerce platform covering Home Appliances, Clothing, Grocery, and more.
-  *Tech Stack:* React.js, Node.js, Express, MongoDB

 - **AcademiaConnect**
-  A collaborative academic platform for students and educators.
+  Academia Connect is a comprehensive web application designed to enhance the student experience by providing a centralized platform for academic resources, progress tracking, and community engagement.
-  *Tech Stack:* React.js, Node.js, MongoDB
+  *Tech Stack:* MongoDB, Express.js, React.js, Node.js

 - **HungerHeal**
-  A food-sharing platform to minimize food wastage and help the needy.
+  HungerHeal is a MERN-based food donation platform that connects donors with the needy to reduce food waste and fight hunger efficiently.
   *Tech Stack:* MERN Stack

 - **VaidyaVan**
-  A digital health tracking and appointment management platform.
+  VaidyaVan is an immersive virtual herbal garden that blends technology with AYUSH wisdom to explore medicinal plants and traditional healing practices.
   *Tech Stack:* MERN Stack

+  - **ShopSync**
+  A categorized e-commerce platform covering Home Appliances, Clothing, Grocery, and more.
+  *Tech Stack:* React.js, Node.js, Express, MongoDB

 ### Machine Learning Projects